-Glowday's Hannah and Kelly visit Alllure Aesthetics to chat Botox and everything anti-wrinkle treatments, and we speak to Nicki, who gets Botox for the 1st time.
+Glowday's Hannah and Kelly visit Alllure Aesthetics to chat everything anti-wrinkle treatments, and we speak to Nicki, who gets wrinkle relaxing for the 1st time.

 Kelly: So, this is Nicki, and she's going to have Botox.

 Hannah: She's going to have three areas treated: her 11s, her forehead and her crow's feet.
 Rosin's started off by sterilising that area.

 Kelly: What actually is Botox?

 Hannah: Botox is a neurotoxin called botulinum, so you are effectively injecting something that's pretty toxic into your face.
 However, it's done in such small quantities that it temporarily paralyses the muscles in your face to prevent wrinkles from forming.
 So, you’ll do lots of frowns, which will allow Rosin to identify where to inject.
 She’ll then inject a tiny amount, allows it to seep in and then moves onto the next area.